-Configure substitute colors
+Create and edit substitute colors

 A substitute color resides in a special type of spot color group called a substitute group.
 For a substitute color, you specify the CMYK value of the original color and the CMYK value of the color that substitutes for the original color.